Range Rules, Club Rules, Bylaws & Policies

-9. Hunting on club property is permitted; however, no ranges are closed or unavailable to members while others are hunting.
-As always, it's the shooter's (hunting or just shooting) responsibility to shoot in a safe direction, and to make sure nobody is down range.
+Hunting on club property is permitted by members and guests of the primary member with a valid Guest Pass.
+However, no ranges are closed or unavailable to members while others are hunting.
+As always, it's the shooter's (hunting or just shooting) responsibility to shoot in a safe direction, and/or to make sure nobody is downrange.
 This is particularly important at the 300 Yard Range.
-While hunting, be aware of your location with respect to the ranges.
+While hunting, be aware of your location concerning the ranges.

 Full Auto or Bump Fire

-NO full auto or "bump fire" or other firing mechanism enabling uncontrolled rapid fire in the Indoor Range, 100 Yard Range, Plate Range, and at any firing point on the 300 Yard Range...100, 200, or 300 yards.
+NO full auto or "bump fire" or other firing mechanism enabling uncontrolled rapid-fire in the Indoor Range, 100 Yard Range, Steel Plate Range, Rental Range, John Wayne Range, and at any firing point on the 300 Yard Range...100, 200, or 300 yards.

-In case of an emergency, call 911 and be sure to inform dispatcher that you're located in Plum Boro, Allegheny County.
+In case of an emergency, call 911 and be sure to inform the dispatcher that you're located in Plum Borough, Allegheny County.
 If a cell phone isn't available, use the phone in the foyer of the clubhouse.
 It’s a direct line to 911.